opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Workspace control panel

-The workspace details page features the following buttons in the top-right corner:
+The workspace details page features the following buttons in the upper-right corner:

 1. **Delete** (trash icon)
     - **Without security plugins uninstalled:** All users can delete the workspace.